England national cerebral palsy football team: Ranking

-England are currently ranked fifth in the world by the IFCPF.
+England are currently ranked fourth in the world by the IFCPF.
 Previously in August 2013, and November 2014, they were ranked tenth.
 In July 2011 and September 2012, England was ranked eleventh.

 Results

 England has participated in a number of international tournaments.

 IFCPF World Championships

 England has participated in the IFCPF World Championships.
 The team trained for nine months ahead of the 2007 World Championships in Brazil.